 Syzygium cumini (L.) Skeels, commonly known as black Jamun or Java plum, is a member of the Myrtaceae family and serves as an important indigenous plant with medicinal properties.
 This species is native to India and Indonesia and is found in tropical and subtropical regions worldwide (Gajera et al. (2018).
-The plant exhibits rapid growth, reaching heights of 30 meters or more, and has a lifespan exceeding 100 years (Bakewell-Stone and Petra, 2022).
-The tree yields a substantial quantity of fruits from May to July.
+The plant exhibits rapid growth, reaches heights of 30 m or more, and has a lifespan exceeding 100 years (Bakewell-Stone and Petra, 2022).
+The tree yielded a substantial quantity of fruit from May to July.
 The fruit exhibits an oblong, ovoid shape, initially presenting a green hue that transitions to pink and ultimately reaches a lustrous crimson or black upon maturation.
 Jamun fruit comprises a significant quantity of minerals such as calcium and potassium, vitamins including B complex and vitamin C, as well as free sugars like glucose, mannose, and sucrose.
 The plant is regarded as economically significant, as all its components, from the seeds and leaves to the wood, possess considerable medicinal and economic value (Das et al.(2023).
-The purple-to-blackish coloration is attributed to the presence of anthocyanins within the plant.
-In addition to the fruits, both the leaves and bark possess medicinal properties (Nascimento-Silva et al(2022).
+This purple-to-blackish coloration was attributed to the presence of anthocyanins in the plant.
+In addition to fruits, both the leaves and bark possess medicinal properties (Nascimento-Silva et al.(2022).

-There is a limited amount of research information available on this highly valuable fruit including the seed of black Jamun.
-The objective of this study is to determine the nutrient and bioactive compositions, as well as the antioxidant properties, of the underexploited flesh and seed(fruit) of black Jamun.
-This study will offer valuable insights into the potential of black Jamun flesh and seed (fruit) as a natural source of antioxidants, mineral nutrients and various other metabolites.
-The results derived from the present study will assess the potential application of black Jamun seed and flesh(fruit) in nutraceutical and pharmaceutical formulations as dietary supplements for human use.
+There is a limited amount of research information available on this highly valuable fruit, including the seeds of black jamun.
+The objective of this study was to determine the nutrient and bioactive composition, as well as the antioxidant properties, of the underexploited flesh and seed(fruit) of black Jamun.
+This study offers valuable insights into the potential of black Jamun flesh and seed (fruit) as natural sources of antioxidants, mineral nutrients, and various other metabolites.
+The results of the present study will assess the potential application of black jamun seed and flesh(fruit) in nutraceutical and pharmaceutical formulations as dietary supplements for human use.

 2. METHODS